pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedExample.md

 Now that you have deployed a set of our product images using the provided chart, you can move on to deployments using configurations that more closely reflect use cases to be explored.
 Refer to the [helm examples](../deployment/deployHelm.md)) page for other typical deployments.

 !!! warning "Container logging"
-    Logging in containers is different from typical server-deployed application implementation.
+    Maintaining logs in a containerized model is different from the typical server-deployed application.
 See [this page](../reference/containerLogging.md) for additional details.